The0zzy/bf2042-portal-experience-ctf-endgame/README.md

 ## Experience Codes

-* Developemnt Version: `ABENTC`
 * Main Version: `ABENTC`

 ## Gameplay Rules

-The OG CTF of BF3 - Get to the opposing flag to pick it up and carry it back to your base.
+The OG CTF of BF3 - Get to the opposing flag to pick it up and carry it back to your base to score a point.
 To pickup or deliver a flag, the player must be on foot and not in a vehicle.
-While carrying the flag you can't zoom or use your character's specialty.
 If the flag carrier dies, the flag will be dropped at their current location.
 A dropped flag
 * can be picked up by the opposing team again